Kapil-Mulay-1421/DecentralizedDeliveries/README.md

 ![Architecture](./images/architecture.png)

 * We have 2 different clients - customers(like Josh) and delivery men(like Mike).
-When a customer requests a delivery, it gets registered in the Ethereum smart contract(currently running on the Ropsten Test Network), which emits an event.
+When a customer requests a delivery, it gets registered in the Ethereum smart contract(currently running on the Mumbai Test Network), which emits an event.
 This event is caught by the event listener on the server, which immediately relays the information to the database.
 * For accepting deliveries, one can head over to the Accept Delivery page, which queries the delivery requests directly form the database.
 * Once the delivery is made, or 'proclaimed' to have been made, the smart contract waits for the confirmation from the customer before transferring the reward money into the deliver-man's account.